InFog/used_files_mapper/README.md

 This library will log the `php` files used by your PHP application.

+The idea here is to understand which parts of your code are used and which are not, so it is safer to remove them.

+This library can be specially useful when upgrading PHP versions or even to learn more about a new codebase.

+It works by having a log of the used files and then making a usage report out of those files.

 ## Usage

 Simply register the mapper in your index file passing a filename to write the